taoensso/tower/README.md

 ### Ring middleware

 Quickly internationalize your Ring web apps by adding `taoensso.tower.ring/wrap-tower` to your middleware stack.

-It'll select the best available locale for each request then establish a thread-local locale binding with `tower/*locale*`, and add `:locale` and `:t` request keys.

 See the docstring for details.